DomingosXPC/portfolio/src/content/work/markdown-mystery-tour.md

 					src="/assets/BeachCoders_Previous_Website-2048x1057.jpg"
 				/>

-### Insights
+### Data Analysis

-I gathered and analyzed the numbers that would tell me how the website was being used and if it was fulfilling the needs of the users.
+I analyzed the website's performance and user behavior.
+The findings indicate several areas that need improvement.

+Firstly, the bounce rate on the homepage is quite high at 58%, suggesting that a significant number of users leave the site without further engagement.
+Additionally, 36% of the remaining users exit the website from different pages, indicating difficulties in finding the desired information.

-Based on data results, bounce rate on the homepage was 58%.
-Of the remaining users, 36% would exit on a different page.
-The online enrollment had reported no conversions in the last three months and the lead magnet a 2% conversion rate.
-Only 9% of the users were returning to the website.
+Furthermore, the online enrollment feature has not yielded any conversions in the past three months, and the lead magnet has achieved a conversion rate of only 2%.
+Moreover, the rate of returning users is quite low, with only 9% revisiting the website.

-I stated not only was the website not engaging enough, the users couldn’t find the information they needed.
+These findings suggest that the website lacks engagement and fails to meet the information needs of users.
+Addressing these issues is crucial to improve user experience and achieve better results.

 <img
 					alt="Infographics of the analytics found in the previous website "